 The FatherSchools Parenting for Peace model has been successfully piloted in three European countries: Austria, Germany, and Belgium.
 Funded by the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection, the programme has expanded to Zanzibar, with the first round of FatherSchools Zanzibar being implemented in 2024.
 Two groups of fathers were trained to activate their intrinsic potential to become role models for peace within their families and communities.
+Another iteration of FatherSchools Zanzibar is in the planning stages for 2025.

 The success and rapid expansion of the ‘MotherSchools: Parenting for Peace’ movement highlights that mothers indeed are effective in recognising and responding to early warning signs of radicalisation in their homes and communities.
 Yet Women without Borders (WwB) has found in both its research and work on the ground that fathers can be an obstacle to mothers’ efforts.
 A high number of participants cite their husbands’ relationship to them and their children as a chief contributing factor to tension and unrest at home.
 Many fathers present challenges to family cohesion due to, inter alia, poor communication skills, physical and mental absence, and a propensity for domestic violence.
 Having long recognised these issues, the MotherSchools Curriculum already includes a module entitled ‘Involving Fathers’.

 FatherSchools promise to be more than just a mitigating measure: fathers could become unlikely male role models in traditional communities where notions of masculinity often are linked to violence and parenting tends to remain a woman’s affair.
 Fathers thus can be viewed as a missing puzzle piece in a family-based and whole-of-community security architecture.
 Parents, as a united front, have the strongest intervention potential in protecting adolescent and young adult children from being attracted to radical messages and recruiters.
 Ultimately, sensitising fathers to their ‘parenting for peace’ responsibility and engaging them through FatherSchools is a significant step in supplementing and building on the impact of the ongoing MotherSchools programme in Zanzibar.
 As no other organisation has brought fathers into the PVE fold in this manner, WwB decided to embark on an exploratory endeavour by developing its first FatherSchools Curriculum, with successful pilot programmes implemented so far in Austria, Belgium, and Germany.
 Having laid the groundwork and garnered support from communities in Zanzibar, FatherSchools Zanzibar presents a unique opportunity and ideal starting point to activate the untapped potential of fathers in safeguarding at-risk youth and communities.
+As such, another iteration of FatherSchools is currently in the planning stages, to begin in 2025.

 FatherSchools Zanzibar I | 2023-2024